TonyPhipps/tech-notes/Products/splunk.md

 - Allows more efficient reporting when used with Pivots
 - Root event/object > child object > childobject****
 - Root Search should be avoided, as they do not benefit from search speedup

-## CIM
-- Has to be installed on a vanilla install
-- Use Aliases to map an original field to normalized CIM fields (e.g. src_ip)

 ## Larger Search Examples